 Exploring the Guildford Castle grounds is an absolute must for park lovers.

 The castle is an easy stroll from High Street, towards the bottom of the hill.
-Exploring the castle grounds is free and a paved path will lead you through gardens, pieces of castle ruins, and low viewpoints over Guildford.
+Exploring the castle grounds is free and a paved path will lead you through gardens, pieces of castle ruins, and viewpoints over Guildford.

-There’s a short, uphill climb when entering the castle grounds.
+You’ll encounter a short, uphill climb when entering the castle grounds.
 Once you’re near the castle, the area has gentle slopes.

-Since it’s unlikely you’ll find the Guildford Castle on a tourist map outside of Surrey County, you just may have the entire place to yourself.
+Since it’s unlikely you’ll find Guildford Castle on a tourist map outside of Surrey County, you just may have the entire place to yourself.

-3. Spend time by River Wey
+3. Spend Time by River Wey

 A narrow portion of River Wey flows through Guildford, between The Friary and the Guildford Train Station.